e280/stz/README.md

 fn()
 fn()

-// coolSlowActionOrWhatever, the others are redundant
+// coolAction is only called once here, other calls are redundant
 ```

 ### 🍏 `repeat(fn)`